HasibPrince/BongoCodeTest/README.md

 Second test is answered in a package named vehicle.

-Third test is answered in a package named player and composing of the VideoPlayer object in MainActivity.
+Third test is answered in a package named player and composing of the VideoPlayer object has been done in a ViewModel.

 # Test 1:
 I have tried to solve the problem in two ways.
 First one i have tried using map, second one using sorting.